 It is a popular belief that because herbs are natural, they are safe and don’t necessarily have any adverse effects.
 As more scientific evidence is being gathered on the chemistry of herbal medicines, it is becoming evident that certain herbs can indeed change the way some prescription medications work.
-This is known as a drug-herb interaction.
+This is known as a drug-herb interaction and HerbsontheHill practitioners have produced their own which you can access here and you can access the coordinates here

 In some cases, these interactions can cause the prescription medication to be excreted from the body more quickly than normal, or reduce the drugs absorption from the gastrointestinal tract, which can therefore reduce the drugs effectiveness.
 Conversely, some herbs can augment or strengthen the action of particular medications.
 Both types of interactions could have potentially dangerous consequences if not identified.
 An example of some prescription medications that can be detrimentally affected by certain herbs include digitalis (digoxin), the oral contraceptive pill and blood thinning medications like warfarin.